joausaga/reportbytwitter/README.md

 Participa in action!
 --------------------

-[California Report Card (CRC)](http://www.californiareportcard.org) is a jointly coordinated effort between the [Data and Democracy Initiative](http://citris-uc.org/initiatives/democracy/) of the Center for Information Technology Research in the Interest of Society (CITRIS) of the University of California, Berkeley and the Lt.
+[The California Report Card (CRC)](http://www.californiareportcard.org) is a jointly coordinated effort between the [Data and Democracy Initiative](http://citris-uc.org/initiatives/democracy/) of the Center for Information Technology Research in the Interest of Society (CITRIS) of the University of California, Berkeley and the Lt.
 Governor of California Gavin Newsom.

 By employing a web-based application, it engages citizens in discussion about public concern issues.
 Specifically,